 A flowchart of actions Unipol will take in these circumstances can be found here.

-For further information, hints and tips use the link below for Unipol's Tenancy Support Guide;
+For further information, hints and tips please have a look through the Tenancy Support Guide in your own time.